alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/13-use-retriable-request.md

 ### Set an unfixed retry delay time

-Sometimes you want that the delay time of each request is not fixed, you can set the delay growth multiple in the following way, and the delay time will increase exponentially according to the number of retries.
+Sometimes you may want each retry's delay to vary.
+You can set a delay multiplier so the delay grows exponentially with the number of retries.

 ```javascript
 useRetriableRequest(request, {